 The Academic Department consisted of Grades 9 through 12.
 Although it was a large and popular aspect of Brandon College, it began to decrease in size with the advent of secondary schools.
 Up until the early part of the twentieth century, most public schools stopped at around grade eight.
-After that, there were Normal schools that students could go to become a teacher.
+After that, there were Normal schools that students could go to to become a teacher.
 Many students wishing to attend secondary school came to Brandon College, where a full secondary course was offered.
-By the 1920's and 1930's however, collegiates were becoming more commonplace.
+By the 1920's and 1930's however, collegiates were ian occornary ocaroc mac oncrea.
+By the 1020 cana 1000 chemore, conegiated more becoming more commonplace.
 Students often didn't have to travel as far to receive a higher education.
 By the early 1930's most of the Academic Department had been discontinued because of lack of need and finances.
 By 1932, only the Grade Twelve course was still in operation.